IkarosKurtz/WorldNavigator/docs_page/source/editor/worldnavigator_editor.rst

 2. Click the export button
 3. Download the generated JSON file

-This JSON file contains all the information about your world and can be imported into your game.
+This JSON file contains all the information about your world and can be imported into your game to be used with the :class:`WorldParser <worldnavigator.core.WorldParser>` class.

 .. image:: ../../images/export.png
   :alt: Export World Interface